pascaltippelt/duepi-serial-interface/README.md

 # duepi-serial-interface
-Descibes the serial interface of pellet stoves based on the Duepi Evo line
+Descibes the serial interface of pellet stoves based on the Duepi Evo line.
+It is known to be working with the "Wamsler Quattro 6" pelletstove.

 # WARNING